MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 There are three ways to anchor a guide:

 - **QR code anchor (recommended)**.
-When you use a QR code anchor, you align a guide by gazing at (scanning) a printed QR code anchor that is attached to a physical object in the real world.
+When you use a QR code anchor, you align a guide by gazing at a printed QR code anchor that's attached to a physical object in the real world.
 QR code anchoring is recommended, because it's the most accurate method, and you can print the anchor at different sizes.
-QR code anchors are new in the February 2020 release of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].

     > [!NOTE]
     > QR code anchoring isn't available on HoloLens 1 devices.